urri34/MyRaspBerrys/README.md

 # Raspberry zero 2 w

-Teh killer!
+The killer!
 I use it with a USB+Ethernet hat.
 Most interesting project running on it it's the WiFi to Ethernet bridge.